Handbook on Editorial Mindset and Style Guide

 • Like it or not, Canada has strict laws governing firearm users, and strict punishments against anyone who uses any gun illegally, whether or not the use was proficient and safe.

-• It’s long and expensive to get a gun licence from the federal police.
+• It’s long and expensive to get a gun licence from the federal administration.

-• All guns are banned for anyone who doesn’t have a licence authorized by the federal police.
+• All guns are banned for anyone who doesn’t have a licence authorized by the federal administration.

 • New confiscations and prohibitions affect only federally licensed firearm users.